Mauro2888/report-customers-service/README.md

 # Customers-report-service API

-Just a simple service that use template pattern in a real world example.
+Simple service that use template pattern in a real world example.

 ### Requirements
 For building and running the application you need: